RubiRubsn/AVR-Prozessor/README.md

 This IPC is implementable with a clock frequency of 130 MHz[^3].
 This outstanding performance is possible while only consuming 99mW of Power.

-The Artix-7ä FPGA[^4] on the Basys 3 board is utilized by the following amount.
+The Artix-7 FPGA on the Basys 3 board is utilized by the following amount.

 |**Resource**|**Utilization**|**Available**|**Utilization in %**|